AI-Builders-Iran/.github/profile/README.md

 # 🧠 About Us

-**AI Builders Iran** is an open and collaborative AI engineering community where passionate students, researchers, and developers build practical Artificial Intelligence solutions together.
+**AI Builders** is an open and collaborative AI engineering community where passionate students, researchers, and developers build practical Artificial Intelligence solutions together.

 We believe that real learning begins when knowledge meets implementation.